ryanwilsond/HelloWorld/ECA/libexec/nslib/docs/Design-dev.md

 ## xnsinit_list

-Custom initializer list implementation.
-Mainly because the goal of nslib is to **completely** avoid all of the standard headers

-Same functionality as std::initializer_list.
+Adds std::initializer_list to nstd namespace because it is not possible to create a custom initializer_list implementation.
+Only exists to prevent the rest of nslib from including standard headers.